Patrick Billingsley: Academic career

 After earning a Ph.D. in mathematics at Princeton University in 1955, he was attached to the NSA until his discharge from the Navy in 1957.
 In 1958 he became a professor of mathematics and statistics at the University of Chicago, where he served as chair of the Department of Statistics from 1980 to 1983, and retired in 1994.
 In 1964–65 he was a Fulbright Fellow and visiting professor at the University of Copenhagen.
 In 1971–72 he was a Guggenheim Fellow and visiting professor at the University of Cambridge (Peterhouse).
 From 1976 to 1979 he edited the Annals of Probability.
 In 1983 he was president of the Institute of Mathematical Statistics.
 He was given the Lester R. Ford Award for his article "Prime Numbers and Brownian Motion."
 He was elected a Fellow of the American Academy of Arts and Sciences in 1986.

-He starred in a number of plays at Court Theatre and Body Politic Theatre in Chicago and appeared in at least nine films.